ArduPilot/ardupilot_wiki/plane/source/docs/guide-vtail-plane.rst

 .. _guide-vtail-plane:

 ============
-VTail Planes
+V-Tail Planes
 ============

-A common alternative to a traditional elevator and rudder is a VTail, or an ATail (an upside down VTail).
+A common alternative to a traditional elevator and rudder is a V-Tail, or an ATail (an upside down V-Tail).

-A VTail aircraft has the same functionality as a standard aircraft, but it requires special configuration of the servo outputs.
+A V-Tail aircraft has the same functionality as a standard aircraft, but it requires special configuration of the servo outputs.
 Do not use V-Tail mixing on the transmitter.
-Although you may choose custom channels, the typical VTail setup uses channel 2 and 4 for the servo outputs.
+Although you may choose custom channels, the typical V-Tail setup uses channel 2 and 4 for the servo outputs.

 .. warning:: Remove the propeller from the aircraft before